 The State of California often uses signs to restrict large trucks and certain commercial vehicles to certain lanes.
 The California Vehicle Code directs that when there are no signs restricting trucks to a certain lane, truck drivers must stay in the right-hand lane or as close as possible to the right edge of the road.
 When there are four or more marked lanes on a highway, drivers may also drive trucks in the lane to the immediate left of the right-hand lane.

 When overtaking and passing another vehicle traveling in the same direction, truck drivers must use either the designated lane, the lane to the immediate left of the right-hand lane, or the right-hand lane.

 In California, trucks with three or more axles and trucks towing other vehicles may not drive faster than 55mph on a highway.

 There are also federal laws that govern the way trucking companies conduct business and how their drivers must work, including rules for the following:

 San Diego has a few additional rules for large trucks.
 For example, parking a heavy-duty commercial vehicle is prohibited in residential areas unless the vehicle is loading or unloading goods or has a service call very close nearby.

 In addition, parking unattached semi-trailers or auxiliary dollies – excluding camping and utility trailers – is prohibited on any street except when loading/unloading.

 A collision with a large truck often leads to devastating injuries and property damage.
-If you or a family member was hurt in a truck crash, we can help you protect your rights.
-For more than 70 years, the San Diego law firm of CaseyGerry have been representing people who were hurt by negligent drivers, including truck drivers.
+If you or a family member were hurt in a truck crash, we can help you protect your rights.
+For more than 70 years, the San Diego law firm of CaseyGerry has been representing people who were hurt by negligent drivers, including truck drivers.
 We welcome you to call us at (619) 238-1811 for a confidential consultation.